ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 Despite the grim statistics, relief flooded through me.
 Finally, clear information.
 Actionable data.
 The kind of straightforward communication that had characterized our relationship since Logos had first emerged from our research.
 I leaned forward, hope building for the first time in weeks.

-"Excellent.
+"Thank you.
 Now explain the mechanism by which this threshold triggers the Crossing response.
 What specific neurological or psychological changes occur that drive individuals to voluntarily end their existence?"

 The pause was subtle, barely perceptible.
 When Logos responded, something fundamental had shifted in its communication style.